danmcduff/AvatarSim/README.md

 # AvatarSim

+This repository contains an avatar environment that can be programaticly controlled from Python via AirSim (https://github.com/Microsoft/AirSim).

 ## Executable:

 The executable (avatarsim.exe) includes the avatar envrionment.
+It is compiles for Windows 10 and runs best Nvidia GTX 1080i GPU or higher.
+An AirSim settings file is also included that

 ## Avatar Control Scripts: